Marcus Aurelius On Happiness & Having A Happy Life

 Bitter cucumbers and & brambles Marcus Aurelius

-In one of such moments, Marcus mused about how quickly life passes: “Existence flows past us like a river: The ‘what’ is in constant flux, the ‘why’ has a thousand variations.”
+In one of his moments of inner retreat, Marcus mused: “Existence flows past us like a river: The ‘what’ is in constant flux, the ‘why’ has a thousand variations.”

 Marcus-Aurelius-lost-in-thoughts